 When sitting outside, the shades of the cauliflower-shaped pine trees at La Résidence de La Pinède (promptly named ‘the pine grove residence’) are magnified in the evening as the sun is setting beyond the Mediterranean horizon.
 Their dark silhouettes add mystery to the romantic open gaze of fishing boats rubbing their fair corpses with the giants of the luxurious yachts docking around the St Tropez’s petite port.

 La Vague d’Or has an interesting selection of single origin coffee, tea and herbal tisanes.
 Premium arabicas surely elevate pre-party energy with their caffeine boost, while herbal blends aid digestion or relax, so you can easily zen out after the long meal.
-Who wouldn’t succumb to infusions with names like “Pense pour toi” (A thought for you), dedicated to the chef’s wife; or “Perle Mèditerranée” (The pearl of the Mediterranean)?
+Who wouldn’t succumb to infusions with names like “Pense pour toi” (A thought of you), dedicated to the chef’s wife; or “Perle Mèditerranée” (The pearl of the Mediterranean)?
 I enjoyed them both on different occassions.

-The head sommelier pairs the plates with the local wines like the white blend by La Ferme des Lices from St Tropez, Domaine Gavoty, the biodynamic wines by Henri Milan – Le Jardin.
+The head sommelier pairs the plates with the local wines like the white blend by La Ferme des Lices from Saint-Tropez, Domaine Gavoty, the biodynamic wines by Henri Milan – Le Jardin.
 The first time we dined at La La Vague d’Or we went for the local wines pairing and can recommend it to any curious wine connoisseur.
-On the following occasions we ordered a bottle of Burgundy (the lighter style like Gevrey-Chambertin), which compliments the superb chicken.
+On the following occasions we ordered a bottle of Burgundy (the lighter styles like Chambolle-Musigny and Gevrey-Chambertin), which compliments the superb chicken.
 By the end of the savoury part of the meal, an impressive trolley of digestives, generously supplied with vintage armagnac, cognac, sweet wines and other spirits, may seduce you for an indulgent full stop of this marvellous gastronomic feast.
 My husband succumbed.

 There is only one negative aspect of the restaurant – the prices.
-Being located in by-the-luxury-besieged St Tropez a meal for two easily comes above €500, not adding the wines!
+Being located at Le Cheval Blanc by-the-luxury-besieged St Tropez a meal for two easily comes above €500, not adding the wines!
 The margins are very high for drinks, therefore the smartest choice would be to stay local and try either the flight of the Provençal wines paired with your menu starting at €115 or one of the more affordable but very good bottles from the surrounding Languedoc-Rousillon or Provence regions.
 Wines by the glass (priced around €25) also won’t keep more in your pocket unless you limit yourself to one glass for the entire meal.

 The Mediterranean has imprinted itself deeply into the Normandy-born chef’s culinary mind, and for any serious food lover, La Vague d’Or is worth the splurge and a compulsory stop while passing by Saint-Tropez.